pragmint/open-practices/capabilities/code-maintainability.md

 These tools meticulously scan the codebase to identify potential issues such as code smells, security vulnerabilities, and performance bottlenecks early in the development process.
 By integrating static code analysis into version control systems, IDEs, and CI/CD pipelines, teams can receive immediate feedback on code changes, ensuring adherence to coding standards and best practices.
 This proactive approach reduces the cognitive load on developers, allowing them to focus on more complex tasks while maintaining a clean, modular, and easily comprehensible codebase.

-## Related Capabilities
+## Adjacent Capabilities

-The following related capabilities may be helpful for you and your team to explore next.
+The following capabilities will be valuable for you and your team to explore, as they are either:

-<ed> Ditto above re: inserting a line that breaks up the stacked headers and signals to the reader what this section will cover.
-This line can remain the same for all Capability files.
-Again, text here is just a suggestion. </ed>
+- Related (they cover similar territory to Code Maintainability)
+- Upstream (they are a pre-requisite for Code Maintainability)
+- Downstream (Code Maintainability is a pre-requisite for them)

 ### [Version Control](/capabilities/version-control.md)